 Like Karl Ove Knausgaard or Edmund White, Édouard Louis writes from his own undisguised experience, but he writes with an openness and a compassionate intelligence that are all his own.
 The result—a critical and popular triumph—has made him the most celebrated French writer of his generation.

 About the AuthorBorn Eddy Bellegueule in Hallencourt, France, Édouard Louis is one of the most prominent young voices in the literary French landscape today.
 His first novel, The End of Eddy, was an instant best-seller, and was translated into 20 languages.
-He also authored a second novel, Histoire de la violence, and is the editor of a scholarly work on the sociologist Pierre Bourdieu.
-He is the co-author, with the philosopher Geoffroy de Lagasnerie, of "Manifesto for an Intellectual and Political Counteroffensive", published in English by the Los Angeles Review of Books.
+His second novel, Histoire de la violence, recounted his experience as a victim of rape and attempted murder in 2012.
+In 2014, Louis was awarded the Pierre Guénin Prize.
+He is the editor of a scholarly work on the sociologist Pierre Bourdieu and the co-author, with the philosopher Geoffroy de Lagasnerie, of "Manifesto for an Intellectual and Political Counteroffensive", published in English by the Los Angeles Review of Books.

 About the Moderator